HamBone999/Infinite-Plugins-Mods/README.md

 # Minecraft Infinite server plugins

-The three server-side addons running on `hamsite.lol`, built against server jar **1.0-010926**.
+The three server-side addons running on `mc.hamsite.lol` the public beta testing server for MC Infinite, built against server jar
+**1.0-010926**.

 They are "mods" in the loader's language -- a jar with `META-INF/infinite.mods.toml` in it --